This article explains a system upgrade procedure from Debian 8 Jessie Linux to Debian 9 Stretch.

 Before we hit the UPGRADE button, let’s use

-apt-getcommand to see a preview of what we are facing.
+apt command to see a preview of what we are facing.
 To do this execute

-apt-get --simulate upgradecommand in order to get a quick survey of the number of packages to be installed, updated and removed without affecting the system.
+apt list --upgradable command in order to get a quick survey of the number of packages to be installed, updated and removed without affecting the system.

 We have come to the most exciting part, which is the actual Jessie upgrade to Debian Stretch system.
 During the upgrade you may be asked:

 There are services installed on your system which need to be restarted when certain libraries, such as libpam, libc, and libssl, are upgraded.
 Since these restarts may cause interruptions of service for the system, you will normally be prompted on each upgrade for the list of services you wish to restart.
 You can choose this option to avoid being prompted; instead, all necessary restarts will be done for you automatically so you can avoid being asked questions on each library upgrade.

 Restart services during package upgrades without asking?

 At this stage you should have your Jessie Debian Linux system fully upgraded to Debian Stretch.
 Follow, this guide to check your current Debian version.
-Once again check for obsolete packages so there are no surprises down the track:

 Congratulations to your fully upgraded Debian 9 Stretch Linux system.